We review a newly available book every few weeks.

 This is some book.
 It covers every aspect of Stained Glass that you can think of.
 It will allow a budding artist with a knowledge base of zero to take on any aspect of our art:

-Foil work, leaded panels, painting and kiln work, glass appliqué,
+Foil work, leaded panels, painting and kiln work, glass appliqué, sand blasting, selling your work.

 Technique sections are comprehensively covered with excellent clear photographs